10 Footwear Tips for Getting Fit

 Plus, the more I thought about it, the more I realized I have quite a lot in common with these caged bad guys.
 Kinda.

-You are caged from the life you could have.
-But if you do your time, when you come out, you'll come out prepared to take on the world.
+You're caged from the life you could have, but if you do the time, when you come out, you'll be prepared to take on the world.

 Grasp and hold the container in front of you with both hands making sure your elbows are bent.